Poovizhi214/19AI307_JAVA/Module-10/DAY-1/README.md

 ## RESULT:
-TThus the Java Program to store n numbers (add elements of type Integer) and then display the n numbers using array List was executed successfully.
+TThus the Java Program to store n elements and then display the n elements using array List was executed successfully.